Vote by Mail

 Voted ballot return deadline - Your ballot must be received by 8:00pm on Election Day.

-• ROV Office - You may drop off your ballot to our office located at 44 N. San Joaquin Street, Suite 350, Stockton CA 95202.
+• Registrar of Voters' Office - You may drop off your ballot to our office located at 44 N. San Joaquin Street, Suite 350, Stockton CA 95202.

 • Polling Place - You may drop off your ballot to any Polling Place location on Election Day.